pierrejay/esp32-stm-flash/README.md

     .uart_num = (uart_port_t)UART_NUM_1
 };

 // 2.
-Create the flasher object with the config stm32flash::STM32Flasher flasher(config);
+Start the flashing process
+FlashStatus status = flash(config, "firmware.bin");

 // 3.
-Start the flashing process
-stm32flash::FlashStatus status = flasher.flash("firmware.bin");

-// 4.
 Handle the status
-// (refer to STM32Flasher.h for the full list of error codes) if (status != stm32flash::SUCCESS) {
+// (refer to STM32Flasher.h for the full list of error codes) if (status != SUCCESS) {
-    Serial.printf("Flashing failed: %s\n", stm32flash::toString(status));
+    Serial.printf("Flashing failed: %s\n", toString(status));
 }

-// 5.
+// 4.
 All pins are reset, you can now use the UART lines for normal communication
 // with the STM32 (the pin setup needs to be redefined after flash if required).
 ```
-Note: The config used to initialize the `STM32Flasher` object is checked at runtime.
-If the config is invalid, the `flash()` method will return `ERROR_CONFIG_INVALID`.
-This solution was chosen rather than putting all parameters in the constructor to maintain code clarity with designated initializers (which C++17 cannot check at compile time).
+Note: The config passed to the `flash()` method is checked at runtime.
+If the config is invalid, it will return `ERROR_CONFIG_INVALID`.

 ### UART Configuration